FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 Having done that: Commit! have a "clean" workspace.
 I am not saying to push it, just have the workspace clean that you can see what the schematic did.
 Checking the file changes is very easy like this.

 Now you can link your schematic into your workspace to run it locally.
-Therefore run the `npm link` command _from the workspace you want to test on with the path \_to your `package.json` of the schematic withour the `package.json` filename_.
+Therefore run the `npm link` command _from the workspace you want to test on with the path to your `package.json` of the schematic without the `package.json` filename_.

 ```cmd
 npm link path/to/my/schematics/packagejson